populationgenomics/joint-calling/README.md

    1. Compute sample QC metrics using Hail’s [`sample_qc`](https://hail.is/docs/0.2/methods/genetics.html#hail.methods.sample_qc) module on all autosomal bi-allelic SNVs.

-   1. Filter outlier samples using the following cutoffs:
+   1. Filter outlier samples using the following cutoffs.
+Note that the most up to date cutoffs are speified in the configuration file [filter_cutoffs.yaml](joint_calling/filter_cutoffs.yaml).

-      * Number of SNVs: < 2.4M or > 3.75M
+      * Number of SNVs: < 2.4M or > 8M
-      * Number of singletons: > 100k
+      * Number of singletons: > 400k
       * Hom/het ratio: > 3.3

    1. Hard filtering using BAM-level metrics was performed when such metrics were available.
 We removed samples that were outliers for: